melisa48/-Sentiment-Analysis-of-Social-Media-Posts/README.md

 # Sentiment Analysis of Social Media Posts Project
-- This project demonstrates a sentiment analysis pipeline using machine learning techniques.
-It involves preprocessing text data, training classifiers, and evaluating model performance.
-The models used include Support Vector Classifier (SVC) and Random Forest Classifier.
+- This project focuses on building a sentiment analysis tool that categorizes text data into positive, negative, or neutral sentiments.
+The project leverages machine learning techniques, specifically Support Vector Machine (SVM) and Random Forest Classifiers, to classify the sentiments of social media posts.

 ## Project Structure
 - sentiment_analysis.py: Main script for loading data, training models, evaluating performance, and making predictions.